siriusb-nox/PopGen_DARWIN_2024/GLs_est.md

-## A. Genotype Likelihood estimation
+## A. Genotype Likelihood estimation - brief background

 Having the outputs from read mapping for every sample (\*.bam files) we can then proceed with the estimation of variants or genotype likelihoods (GLs).
 On population genetics, there are a number of differences when it comes to choose working with variants or GLs, summarised in the table as follows: